department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/bulleted-lists.md

 ---
 layout: content-style-guide
 title: Bulleted lists
 intro-text: Bulleted lists help make information more scannable and easier to understand.
 If a sentence contains more than three items or ideas, we recommend breaking them up into a bulleted list.
-These guidelines also apply to checkboxes in forms.
+These guidelines also apply to content next to checkboxes and radio buttons in forms.
 anchors:
   - anchor: Considerations
   - anchor: Punctuation for bulleted lists